dichotomies/epic-fields-nvs-udos/README.md

 Select the model and action type you are interested in.

+Alternatively, calculate the results automatically with `sh evaluate_nvs.sh`.

 ## Task 2: UDOS

 To calculate the results for the UDOS Benchmark, use the following command: